 Remember!
 If you have a stronger alternative of substitute Champs, then try to keep only the minimum number of units on the field to a certain synergy.
 The Void faction gets a bonus for three units of this faction, so it is not necessary to keep four of them.

 Don't be afraid of experimenting.
-The best army, of course, has not yet been discovered, and sometimes the drawn objects can determine the outcome.
+The best army, of course, has not yet been discovered, and sometimes the drawn items can determine the outcome.